NeLy-EPFL/flygym/doc/source/api_ref/camera.rst

         <camera name="camera_top" class="nmf" mode="track" ipd="0.068" pos="0 0 8" euler="0 0 0"/>
     </worldbody>

-2. By calling ``.worldbody.add()`` on the root element of the MuJoCo model programatically in Python.
+2. By calling ``.worldbody.add()`` on the root element of the MuJoCo model programmatically in Python.
 Practically, this can be done by extending an existing FlyGym Arena class and adding the camera in the ``__init__`` method.
 For example, the following code adds a stationary bird's eye camera to the MuJoCo model:

 .. code-block:: python3